 Review the work with your contractor: try all the drawers and doors, look closely at the edges and finishes, and make sure everything is working the way it should.
 If there are any problems, point them out and add them to the punch list.
 The contractor will either fix it on the spot (if it’s minor) or set up another time to return.
 Sweeten’s founder + CEO, Jean Brownhill, advises to keep notepads in each space, and not speak to your contractor for two weeks during this time.
 Take notes of what needs fixing as you live in your new home.

 STEP 16: Punch list items (1-10 days)

-Depending on what the items are—this could be anything from straightening a cabinet door to waiting on installing that last out-of-stock item—it could take anywhere from a day to several weeks.
-When it’s on the long side, though, that is usually due to items being backordered.
+Punch list items can be issues from straightening a cabinet door to waiting on installing that last out-of-stock item.
+Completing the punch list can take anywhere from a day to several weeks.
+When it’s on the long side, though, that is usually due to items being back-ordered.
 Otherwise, your contractor should be able to return and fix everything in a few days.

 STEP 17: The final payment (10 minutes)

-You’ve been making installments throughout the renovation, but when the last item on your punch list has been addressed, it’s time to pay the remaining percentage to your contractor and say goodbye.
+When the last item on your punch list has been addressed, the remaining payment is paid to your contractor and the project is complete.

-This timeline is meant to give you a detailed look at the various aspects of renovating and a range of how long each step should take, taking into account factors that may be outside of both your and the contractor’s control.
+This timeline is meant to give you a detailed look at the various aspects of renovating and typical time ranges.
+Factors that may be outside of both your and the contractor’s control should be taken into account.
 In general, Sweeten renovators report that their kitchen renovations are completed between three weeks to two months (depending on the level of complexity).
 The key to staying on track is isolating the steps that you think might be obstacles and allotting more time to get them done.